 Brown Field, a general aviation airport owned and operated by the City of San Diego, occupies approximately 900 acres in the north central area of Otay Mesa (see Figure 3-7).
 Brown Field is an important land use in Otay Mesa, helps define the community's character, and is a potential catalyst to encourage public and private investment in Otay Mesa.
-It has the potential to function as a corporate/business serving airport while continuing its general aviation, port of entry and international Brown Field supports the air trade operations. transport of small, time-sensitive cargo manufactured in Tijuana.
+It has the potential to function as a corporate/business serving airport while continuing its general aviation, port of entry and international trade operations.
+Brown Field supports the air of small. transport time-sensitive cargo manufactured in Tijuana.

-The City of San Diego has begun the process of updating the An Administrative Draft Brown Field Municipal Airport Master Plan was issued in April
+An Administrative Draft Brown Field Municipal Airport Master Plan was issued in April 2010.
+Planning for the development of aviation and non-aviation uses on